HashedMantisShrimp/WordUnscrambler/README.md

 # WordUnscrambler
-WordUnscrambler is a console application that allows the User to find scrambled words through a file or a manual input.
+WordUnscrambler is a console application that allows the User to find scrambled words through a file or manual input.

 -------------------------------------------------------------------------------------------------------